top of page

-A course of ketamine therapy begins with an intake session to determine if it is a good fit for you and to identify treatment goals.
-The actual infusion usually lasts around 40 minutes with the total infusion session usually lasting around 60 to 90 minutes.
+Our ketamine infusions are run over about 40 minutes with the total infusion session usually lasting around 90 minutes.
 The psychoactive effects of the infusion begin minutes after the infusion starts and are strongest during the infusion and for around 15 minutes after the infusion ends.
-The effects then quickly fade, though some minor perceptible effects may last around 3 hours.
+The effects then quickly fade, though some residual effects may last from around 1-12 hours.
 The length of time depends upon many factors including dose, individual response, recovery time, and other factors that are discussed during your intake session.

 The therapeutic benefits also vary for each person.
 The large majority of individuals experience immediate benefit after their first treatment, though this first infusion may not produce robust and sustained improvement.
 Some patients with treatment-resistant conditions may take several treatments before having persistent effect.
-For maximum efficacy and duration of treatment response, we recommend a series of six infusions given twice weekly for two weeks then once weekly for two weeks.
+For maximum efficacy and duration of treatment response, we recommend a series of six infusions given twice weekly for three weeks.
 After this series, most patients find their symptoms to be in total remission and their lives drastically improved.
-Maintenance doses are usually required about once a month for patients after a treatment series, but there is no set schedule as patients simply schedule when they feel their symptoms begin to return.
+Maintenance doses are usually required about once a month for patients after a treatment series to maintain benefits, so we recommend planning to have a treatment monthly, but some patients may prefer to wait and schedule when they feel their symptoms begin to return.

 Do you take walk-ins?

 Treatments are by appointment only.
 We are always happy to talk with anyone curious about ketamine infusions to discuss which of our treatment options is right for you.
 Give us a call and we will fit you in for a same day infusion as our schedule allows.
-Expect the initial visit to take a bit more time due to the need for a physical and mental health evaluation before treatment.
+No formal consultation visit is required as there are very few contraindications to ketamine therapy.
+Once we have a patient scheduled, we will send out intake paperwork to be completed prior to the first appointment.
+Please expect the first treatment to take a bit more time as we will review all pertinent physical and mental health considerations before beginning treatment, as well as discussing treatment goals and expectations.
 We know that this treatment is of the utmost importance for those who need it and will accommodate you to the best of our ability.
 If you are interested in ketamine-assisted psychotherapy, we recommend an appointment with one of our therapists to establish therapeutic rapport and identify goals for treatment prior to receiving ketamine treatments during a session.

 Is ketamine treatment covered by insurance?